trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Pregnancy-Yoga.markdown

 Please let your midwife or doctor know you are taking this class to be sure it is safe for you.

-Saturdays from 1:00-2:30pm through April 23; Next session, Six weeks, starts May 7 - June 12, and the time changes to 10:30 am - 12:00 pm.
+Saturdays from 10:30 am-2:30 pm; Next session, Six weeks, May 7 - June 12.